Flippa Sites Are Terrible Investments (Unless You're Smart)

 I now only ever buy from type #2.

-The best piece of advice I can give you is to be patient and wait until someone comes along with a personal blog they've had for years.
+The best piece of advice I can give you is to be patient and wait until someone comes along with a personal, dead/old blog they’ve had for years.

 Not only do you get years of age authority on the website/domain, but the most valuable thing they offer is dozens, if not hundreds, of original pieces of content.